GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 We can also do a better job of offloading large trackpad computations to web workers, and can be more intelligent about pre-fetching files and pre-generating frames.
-We see large opportunities to optimize our overall application performance, and to extend functionality with tools like webGL.
+We see large opportunities to optimize our overall application performance, and to extend functionality with tools like WebGL.

 We would also like to continue our investment in tensorflow.js, which we currently use for intelligent background removal, and which we plan to